arjun1237/arjun1237/README.md

 I am a React/NextJS developer.
 I enjoy programming, badminton and cricket.

-- 👯 I’m looking for an opportunity to collaborate on a Financial Web App that helps users to invest in stocks and maintain portfolio.
+- 👯 I’m currently looking for frontend roles focusing on React, NextJS.
 - 📫 How to reach me: arjun1237.kp@gmail.com.
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I have a Bachelors in Animation and used to make short films and ads.